top of page

 Feb 265 min read

-Reducing Average Handling Time is often positioned as operational discipline.
+Reducing Average Handling Time (AHT) - the average duration of a customer contact including talk time, hold time, and after-call work It's often positioned as operational discipline.
 Shorter calls mean more capacity.
 More capacity means fewer queues.
 Fewer queues mean less pressure.
 On the surface, it feels rational.
 But leaders inside contact centre operations eventually start asking a quieter question.
-This usually follows a period where performance appears to improve on paper.
-Does reducing AHT increase repeat calls?
-In many cases, what sits underneath that pattern is repeat
+This usually follows a period where performance appears to improve on pa

 Graeme Colville